North-east Lancashire League

 The North-East Lancashire League was an association football competition for clubs in Lancashire, which ran from 1889 to 1894.

 History

+1889–90 North-east Lancashire League final table, Burnley Express, 14 May 1890.
+Brierfield had been deducted 4 points due to player registration errors but took the title on goal average.

+Original members

 The League was founded on 2 May 1889 at a meeting at the Bridge Inn, Accrington, with 12 original members: